Welcome to study abroad in Lombok, Indonesia!

 Paying with a credit card is safe at the larger shopping centers, restaurants and hotels but be cautious at smaller places because credit cards can sometimes be copied.
 Small shops and taxis only accept cash.

-Measles, mumps, rubella (MMR) and Tetanus-diphtheria are should be kept up-to-date.
+Measles, mumps, rubella (MMR) and Tetanus-diphtheria should be kept up-to-date.
 Hepatitis A is recommended.
 Malaria prevention medication may be recommended to some travelers, but this can be bought after arriving in Indonesia.
 Some travelers may also be advised to take vaccinations for Japanese encephalitis, Hepatitis B, cholera and typhoid fever.

 Generally speaking, traveling in Indonesia is safe.
 Beware of pick-pocketing and keep an eye on your luggage.